 The nominated Project Parts (as listed above), being funded under the Framework, have been delivered under a single Construction Contract to FDC Constructions (NSW) Pty Ltd.

-The 2023 Impact Report sees no material departure from the 2022 Impact Report.
+The 2024 Impact Report sees no material departure from the previous Impact Reports.

 4.1.1 MUCCP Impact Measure - Green Buildings